10 Smart Ways to Give Your Child Choices (Over 50 Examples Included)

 - Develops a cause and effect awareness or all actions have consequences

-The more choices a child gets to make while living under your roof the better off they are.
-Wouldn’t you rather your child receive an understanding that negative choices breed negative consequences while they are living with you and you are able to coach them through or support them rather than after they move out?
+The more choices a child gets to make while living under your roof, the better off they are.
+Wouldn’t you rather your child receive an understanding that negative choices breed negative consequences while they are living with you and you can coach them through or support them rather than after they move out?

 Ultimately, it’s giving their prefrontal cortex a jumpstart.